zilberlex/svelte-transition-composition/README.md

 This is a small library i made to help me out with transition composition.
 This is WIP and does the bare essentials to be usable.

-Currently works for css only.
+Currently works for css transitions only.

 Everything under the folder `custom-svelte-transitions` is used for transition composition.